Create table

 block.
 Any query to a relationship table group is treated as a query on the union of all relationship tables in the group.

-rel table group refering these two rel tables.
+rel table group referring to these two rel tables.

 A relationship table group can be used as a regular relationship table for querying purposes.